ibm-cloud-docs/satellite/host-reqs.md

 You can verify your host setup with the `satellite-host-check` script.
 For more information, see [Checking your host setup](/docs/satellite?topic=satellite-host-network-check).
 {: tip}

+Review the following operating system support table for each Location type.

 | Host OS | Satellite Control Plane support | Worker node OS support |
 | --- | --- | --- |